haukex/raspinotes/BaseInstall.md

 6. **Mail**: Configure Postfix either as "Local only" or "Internet Site" as appropriate in the following steps:

-       sudo apt-get install alpine postfix bsd-mailx
+   1. `sudo apt-get install alpine postfix bsd-mailx`

-       echo "root: pi" | sudo tee -a /etc/aliases && echo "===>" && cat /etc/aliases
+   2. `echo "root: pi" | sudo tee -a /etc/aliases && echo "===>" && cat /etc/aliases`

-       sudo vi /etc/postfix/main.cf
+   3. `sudo vi /etc/postfix/main.cf`
-       #=> correct "myhostname" if necessary
+      - correct `myhostname` if necessary
-       #=> may need to remove duplicates in "mydestination"
+      - may need to remove duplicates in `mydestination`
-       #=> if it doesn't exist, add the line "smtp_tls_security_level = may"
+      - if it doesn't exist, add the line `smtp_tls_security_level = may`
-       #=> if this option or the option "smtp_tls_CApath" doesn't exist,
-       #   add the line "smtp_tls_CAfile = /etc/ssl/certs/ca-certificates.crt"
+      - if this option or the option `smtp_tls_CApath` don't exist, add the line `smtp_tls_CAfile = /etc/ssl/certs/ca-certificates.crt`

-       sudo dpkg-reconfigure postfix  # and configure as appropriate sudo systemctl restart postfix
+   4. `sudo dpkg-reconfigure postfix` and configure as appropriate

+   5. `sudo systemctl restart postfix`

-       echo "This is a mailx test" | mailx -s "mailx test" root alpine
+   6. `echo "This is a mailx test" | mailx -s "mailx test" root`

+   7. `alpine`
-       # Configure "User Domain" and anything else as needed
+      - Configure "User Domain" and anything else as needed

 7. **Unattended Upgrades**